statmike/Resampling-Methods-in-SAS-Viya/readme.md

       specifies the name of the table to resample from in CAS B=integer
       required
       Specifies the desired number of bootstrap resamples.
         Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
 ```

 ---
 ### resample.doubleBootstrap action
-Creates a table of identically sized bootstrap and double-bootstrap resamples from table <intable> and stores them in a tables <intable>_bs and <intable>_dbs.
+Creates a table of identically sized bootstrap and double-bootstrap resamples from table <intable> and stores them in tables <intable>_bs and <intable>_dbs.
 Runs the addRowID action on the <intable>.
+If the bootstrap action has already been run on table <intable> then a table <intable>_bs already exist and will be used for double-bootstraping.
 Columns that describe the link between the double-bootstrap resamples and the bootstrap resamples are:
 * bsID - is the naturally numbered (1, 2, ..., b) identifier of a resample
 * dbsID - is the naturally numbered (1, 2, ..., d) identifier of a resample from a bsID
 * dbs_rowID - is the naturally numbered (1, 2, ..., n) row identifier within the value of dbsID